Alex Steinweiss: Career

 In the second period, from 1945 to approximately 1950, Steinweiss was no longer the exclusive designer for Columbia, and he started to work with other companies.
 This period is occasionally referred to as the "First Golden Age" of the album cover.
 The Steinweiss Scrawl, which is now recognized as Alex Steinweiss's signature font, made its initial appearance around 1947.
 Steinweiss can also take credit for the Grecian column design Columbia used in 1948 on the first LP envelopes.
 The design was borrowed from the earlier 78 rpm album cover, MM577, the Mendelssohn violin concerto played by Nathan Milstein.
 This performance was chosen by Columbia to be the first 12-inch LP, ML4001.

 In approximately 1950, Steinweiss designed the covers and record labels for Remington and established a relationship spanning over 20 years with both Decca and London Records.
 During this period, he primarily used drawing as his preferred design technique for clients such as Columbia, RCA, Remington, Decca and London.
 This marked his third design period, in which he employed drawing, lettering, and layout to create brilliant designs, though perhaps not as memorable as his late 1940s work.
 It was during this period that he collaborated with Margaret Bourke-White on a memorable series of covers for Columbia.

 From the mid-1950s onwards, Steinweiss incorporated photography into his work.
 Steinweiss's photographic covers are remarkably distinctive.
 He utilized strange garish colors, odd lighting, and numerous visual puns and reference points.
 He continued to work for Decca and London, and did the entire series of covers (and the logo and label) for the startup Everest label from 1958 until about 1960.
 This was his fourth period, characterized by photography but continuing to use the entire range of tools he had developed.

 Steinweiss' final period of record cover design was from 1960 to roughly 1973, again working for Decca and London.
 His new developments of the period were in die-cut designs and collage.

-Steinweiss's cover for the original Broadway cast recording of South Pacific (1949) has been in almost continuous use ever since for the 78rpm set, the LP, the 45rpm set, various tape formats and the CD.
+Steinweiss's cover for the original Broadway cast recording of South Pacific (1949) has been in almost continuous use ever since for the 78 rpm set, the LP, the 45 rpm set, various tape formats and the CD.
 The only other graphic design in America to be used for so many years is the Coca-Cola bottle.

 In 1942, as the art director for the label, Steinweiss recruited Jim Flora, a talented fine arts graduate from Cincinnati.
 This recruitment launched Flora's 40+ year career as a commercial artist.

 In 2001, Steinweiss was featured in Carlo McCormick's gallery show "The LP Show," originating in New York's Exit Art and then in 2002 traveling to the Experience Music Project in Seattle and The Andy Warhol Museum in Pittsburgh.